Beneficial-AI-Foundation/vericoding-benchmark/README.md

 ## JSONL

 The folder `jsonl` contains the tasks and issues sorted into the different languages, parsed into different components, and stored as JSON lines for easier experimentation.
+It also contains natural language descriptions for some of the tasks, which are not contained in the files in the `specs` folder.

 ## Vericoded